Transferring Causal Effects using Proxies: Introduction

 \paragraph{Learning from multiple proxies.} \looseness-1 As shown by~\citet{kuroki2014measurement}, $\mathbb{P}(W|U)$ and thus the causal effect of $X$ on $Y$ can sometimes be identified if a second discrete proxy $Z$ of~$U$ is available (see inset figure without the dashed edge), provided that the proxies are sufficiently informative (formalised via invertibility of certain matrices of conditional probabilities). \citet{MiaoEtAl2018} extend this result to the more general setting in which $W$ can influence $Y$ (where $\mathbb{P}(W|U)$ is no longer identifiable) and establish conditions for identifiability when the confounder and proxies are continuous.
 For the latter, the matrix adjustment method is replaced by an approach based on bridge functions, obtained as the solutions to certain integral equations~\citep{MiaoEtAl2018}.
 Subsequent work provides extensions to longitudinal settings~\citep{ying2023proximal,imbens2025long} and efficient estimation methods based on semiparametric models~\citep{cui2024semiparametric}, kernel methods~\citep{mastouri2021proximal}, or deep learning~\citep{xu2021deep}.

 \paragraph{Proxies for domain adaptation.} \looseness-1 \citet{alabdulmohsin2023adapting} use proxy methods for single-source unsupervised domain adaptation, i.e., to predict $Y$ in a new target domain where only $X$ is observed.
-To this end, they rely on the latent shift assumption, which posits that the domain shift is entirely due to a shift in the distribution of a discrete latent confounder $U$ of $X$ and $Y$, and leverage source observations of a noisy measurement $W$ of $U$ and a concept bottleneck variable~\citep{koh2020concept} that mediates the effect of $X$ on $Y$ to identify the optimal target predictor. \citet{tsai2024proxy} generalise these results in several ways, most notably showing that the concept bottleneck is not needed if multiple, sufficiently diverse source domains are available (see~\cref{fig:graph_source_domains}) and both $W$ and $X$ are observed in the target domain.
+To this end, they rely on the latent shift assumption, which posits that the domain shift is entirely due to a shift in the distribution of a discrete latent confounder $U$ of $X$ and $Y$, and leverage source observations of a noisy measurement $W$ of $U$ and a concept bottleneck variable~\citep{koh2020concept} that mediates the effect of $X$ on $Y$ to identify the optimal target predictor. \citet{tsai2024proxy} generalise these results in several ways, most notably showing that the concept bottleneck is not needed if multiple, sufficiently diverse source domains are available (see~\cref{fig:graph_source_domains}) and both $W$ and $X$ are observed in the target domain. \citet{prashant2025scalable} consider domain generalisation under the latent shift assumption via approximate identification of the unobserved confounder in the presence of either proxies or multiple domains.

 \paragraph{Learning from multiple domains.} Causal approaches to domain generalization~\citep[e.g.,][]{peters2016causal,arjovsky2019invariant,rojas2018invariant,Christiansen2022,eastwood2023spuriosity} typically seek to discard spurious features and learn one or more domain-invariant predictors for~$Y$, rather than the target interventional distribution $\mathbb{Q}(Y|\mathrm{do}(x))$.
 In contrast to work on combining experimental and observational data to improve statistical efficiency~\citep[e.g., ][]{colnet2024causal,kladny2023causal}, we assume no access to observations of the outcome $Y$ in the target domain.